Daniel Brown – Lead Counsel

 A graduate of Queen’s University Law School, one of the country’s leading law faculties, Daniel commenced practicing criminal law more than fifteen years ago at Pinkofskys LLP ‐ Canada’s largest criminal defence firm.
 He opened Daniel Brown Law in 2008.

-Daniel is among an elite group of defence lawyers certified as a criminal law specialist by the Law Society of Ontario, the governing body of Ontario lawyers.
+Daniel is among an elite group of defence lawyers certified as criminal law specialists by the Law Society of Ontario, the governing body of Ontario lawyers.
 This certification guarantees that the recipient is, “recognized and experienced in his or her field of law and who has met high standards”.

 Daniel is a seasoned and highly skilled criminal defence lawyer.
 With offices located in close proximity to several key courthouses in downtown Toronto and York Region, he routinely represents clients charged with everything from domestic assault and drug possession, to impaired driving, sexual assault and murder.